NetApp/ONTAP-Tools-for-VMware-vSphere/README.md

-### Automated deployment of ONTAP Tools for VMWare vSphere using Ansible
+### Automated deployment of ONTAP Tools for VMware vSphere using Ansible

 This repository contains Ansible roles and playbooks for an automated deployment of ONTAP Tools for VMware vSphere.